Rikkopanda/philoshophers/README.md

 The bonus part is a seperate program with the same goal, except it's now using semaphores(similar to locks) and multiple processes instead of threads.
-Also conceptually now all the forks are in the middle since are semapore can behave as a counter with . post is synonomous with locking
+Also conceptually now all the forks are in the middle since are semapore can behave as a counter that can be incremented and decremented untill zero(locked).